markStart00/project/Prince2_Project_Mandate_And_Business_Case.md

 **Outcome:** A change in the organsiation as a result of the project. <br>

 Deliver Value, Deliver customer satisfaction, <br> **Customer Satisfaction** is the most important metric at Made Tech <-------------
+## Chalet priorites
++ find new opportunities on client teams or
++ new business and revenue,
++ hiring activities.

 + need
 + value